 Football World Cup 2022 Odds

-Futures betting for the winner of World Cup 2022 is already on offer at most major sports betting sites in Ontario.
+Futures betting for the winner of World Cup 2022 is already on offer at most major sports betting sites in New Zealand.
 The table below provides the top odds for each of the favourites:

 World Cup 2022 Favourites